rhiaro/Social-APIs-Brainstorming/socialapi.md

 | ------------ | -------- | ----- |
 | ActivityStreams 2.0 | Microformats2 | Any suitable RDF ontology (eg. FOAF, SIOC) |

-## Authorization

-* Bearer tokens for authentication
-* Leave obtaining the bearer token out of the spec, since there are already several RFCs for ways to obtain bearer tokens.
-* ...access control...

-### Identity

-* Profiles

 ## Creating content